 Certified instructors within the department hold staff training and development bi-weekly, and in accordance with the N.C.
 Training and Standards Commission.
 Topics include how to approach, deal with, or handle violence in the workplace, sexual harassment, sexual abuse, crisis intervention, gay, lesbian, and transgender persons, domestic violence, criminal investigations, maximizing individual performance, and cultural diversity.
 Officers also learn skills in customer service, team building, response to terrorism, and more.

-The Chief and Assistant Chief of Campus Police are the primary investigators of serious crimes, though all campus officers are capable of conducting criminal investigations.
+The Chief of Campus Police is the primary investigator of serious crimes, though all campus officers are capable of conducting criminal investigations.
 Campus police work closely with Davidson Police Department detectives and other law enforcement agencies.
 Campus police also assist in administrative and internal investigations involving students, staff and faculty members.
 They enter all offense and incident reports into an automated records management system, and monitor and post crime trends and patterns in the campus community.